jburks725/docker-bind/README.md

   directory, following the naming convention above
   3. Build the image normally: `docker build -t yourname/bind .`

+_Note: The `zones/` directory contains a `.gitignore` file that will ignore all contents of the directory, so if you're version controlling this after cloning, you may want to modify the `.gitignore`._

 ### Internal Zones - Volumes and RNDC Updates
 If you'd like to be able to update your internal zones without rebuilding the image every time, you may take advantage of Docker's VOLUME and `exec` features.